07 Jun Radium Hires Summer Intern Architect

 After drafting my interpretation of the project brief, I start my site research on Google by utilizing the satellite map feature and looking at the vacant land or building from above.
 After understanding the size of the parcel and its general form, I orbit around and look at neighboring buildings from a bird’s eye perspective.
 This allows me to analyze the existing building forms, materials, scale, and layout.
 Remember to use the services from pest control in Brighton.

 Then, I look into other features of the site that could influence the design of the building.
 What direction is the prevailing wind coming from?
 What does the solar path look like over the site?
 Are there any shadows cast on the site from adjacent buildings?
 What climate do we have to design around?
-What opportunities for passive heating and/or cooling do we have on the site?
+What opportunities for passive heating and/or cooling do we have on the site? or how does the roofing system works with the climate, so for commercial roofing check Quality Built Exteriors and learn which is the best for your project.

 With this understanding of the project site, I go into Google Street View, or drive to the site if it’s local, and navigate around the neighborhood and look for features in the neighborhood that could inform the design of the building.
 How far back are the buildings setback from the street?
 What is the transparency to opacity ratio of the existing building facades?
 What are some of the nearest local hotspots to the site?